Helix Global: Prefabricated housing using BIM

 Summary

-“BIM for us is critical, it allows us to plan well in advance of the tasks for what were doing, it allows us to sequence tasks in a manner that’s safe.”
+“BIM for us is critical, it allows us to plan well in advance of the tasks for what we’re doing, it allows us to sequence tasks in a manner that’s safe.”

 Reegan Lawton, Helix Global CEO